a1cd/wpiplanner/README.md

 # WPI Planner for Workday Schedules

+For implementation: use contents of the "war" folder

 Based on the WPI Scheduler IQP application written by: Henrique "Nican" Polido, Ryan Anthony, Douglas Lally

 Modifications by: Josh McKeen and Nick Markou